Gloria Feman Orenstein: Biography

 Orenstein received a B.A. in Romance Languages and Literature from Brandeis University in 1959 and an M.A. in Slavic Languages and Literature from Radcliffe Graduate School of Harvard University in 1961.
 She studied in abroad in 1957 and 1958 completing courses at both the Sorbonne, University of Paris and Ecole du Louvre.
 Orenstein began her teaching career in 1963, when she accepted a position teaching High school French in Lexington, MA.
 She returned to New York University to continue her education, completing a Ph.D. in Comparative Literature in 1971.
 From 1975 to 1981 she was faculty of Rutgers University where she also served as the chair of the Women's Studies Program from 1976 to 1978.
 She was hired as Professor in the Department of Comparative Literature and Gender Studies at the University of Southern California in 1981 where she taught until she retired.
 She is a professor emerita of the University of Southern California.

-Orenstein was the apprentice of the Shaman of Samiland.
+Orenstein was the apprentice of Sámi shaman Ellen Marit Gaup Dunfjeld.
 Orenstein received a Lifetime Achievement award from the Women's Caucus for Art in February 2018 in Los Angeles, CA.